moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 conda env update -f environment.yml --prune
 ```

-## Shiny
+## RShiny
-To use conda in shiny applications, you will need to use a different dockerfile to deploy the app.
-The [conda branch of the rshiny-template](https://github.com/moj-analytical-services/rshiny-template/tree/conda) has an appropriate dockerfile for this purpose.
-This is also necessary if you wish to use Python in your Shiny application, including using `dbtools` for accessing Athena databases.
+To use conda in RShiny applications, you will need to use a different `Dockerfile` to deploy the app.
+The [conda branch of the rshiny-template](https://github.com/moj-analytical-services/rshiny-template/tree/conda) has an appropriate `Dockerfile` for this purpose.
+This is also necessary if you wish to use Python in your Shiny application, including using `dbtools` for accessing Amazon Athena databases.

-## Platform limitations
+## Analytical Platform limitations

 There are a number of limitations and pitfalls to conda management to be aware of.